Parkland shooting victim’s dad interrupts Biden speech at White House

 “I really wish there was more in this package of bills and I will do everything whatever I can to get more in this package of bills,” he told CNN.
 “This is not the beginning or the end… this is part of a process and there was no reason for this event to be called as it’s called right now.
 We are celebrating and getting together in the White House— there’s no space for that word.”

-The gun control legislation has been criticized for not going far as Democrats and advocates would have wanted and Biden has been criticized for largely waiting on the sidelines for a bipartisan group of senators to finalize the bill.
+The gun control legislation has been criticized for not going as far as Democrats and advocates would have wanted, and Biden has been criticized for largely waiting on the sidelines for a bipartisan group of senators to finalize the bill.

-Biden reiterated his calls for an assault weapons ban and other actions towards gun violence prevention like expanding background checks on Monday at the event.
+Biden reiterated his calls for an assault weapons ban and other actions toward gun violence prevention like expanding background checks on Monday at the event.

 He has called on Congress to reinstate a 2004 ban on assault weapons since the start of his administration but a ban is hardly likely to pass the Senate, where Democrats need 10 Republicans to vote with them to overcome the 60-vote threshold to advance most legislation.